-- Operation of and training & advising users in the safe use of equipment within the Altyre Workshops including supervision of users during workshop hours, ensuring their health and safety; - Advising and demonstrating to users appropriate techniques and safe operation of equipment and materials in accordance with the needs of the academic programme; - Conducting induction of safe working practices in the workshop and to issue permits to work within the workshop, where appropriate; - Maintenance of machinery and equipment involved in the above activities; - Ensuring all workshop procedures, training and communications are in line with GSA's Technical Support Department; - Supporting and assisting users in the preparation of projects; - Preparation of materials and equipment for teaching and workshop sessions; - Preparation of training and induction documentation and materials; - Completion of health and safety documentation in line with relevant statutory responsibilities and school guidelines; - Stock control, ordering and sourcing of materials; - Ensuring high levels of housekeeping are maintained in the workshop; - Development of a comprehensive range of material and methods samples; - Security and general upkeep of workshop tools and equipment in line with Health and Safety requirements; - Other administrative duties related to workshop operation; - Be responsible for the quality of support provision and contribute to future developments of support provision through attendance at appropriate departmental meetings;
+- Operation of and training & advising students in the safe use of equipment within the 3DMaking Workshops including supervision of students during workshop hours, ensuring their health and safety; - Advising and demonstrating to students appropriate techniques and safe operation of equipment and materials in accordance with the needs of the academic programme; - Conducting induction of safe working practices in the workshop and to issue permits to work within the workshop, where appropriate; - Maintenance of machinery and equipment involved in the above activities; - Supporting and assisting students and staff in the preparation of required projects; - Preparation of materials and equipment for teaching sessions; - Preparation of training and induction documentation and materials; - Completion of health and safety documentation in line with relevant statutory responsibilities and school guidance; - Stock control, ordering and sourcing of materials; - Ensuring high levels of housekeeping are maintained in the workshop; - Development of a comprehensive range of teaching samples; - Security and general upkeep of workshop tools and equipment in line with Health and Safety requirements; - Other administrative duties related to workshop operation; - Be responsible for the quality of support provision and contribute to future developments of support provision through attendance at appropriate departmental meetings;

-- Be a proactive member of the Team, ensuring clear and regular communication with team leader and team members on the GSA Glasgow campus. - Attend appropriate training courses as required as part of GSA's staff development programme, including attending the Glasgow campus where appropriate; - Some regular evening work and flexibility on days worked may be required with suitable notice; - Any other duties as reasonably requested by the Line Manager/ Head of Department/ Director of Operations.
+- Attend appropriate training courses as required as part of GSA's staff development programme; - · Some regular evening work will be required. - Any other duties as reasonably requested by the Line Manager/ Head of Dept

+The role is located in a busy workshop with users from across the school.
 Whilst maintaining, a safe working environment in compliance with Health & Safety directives at all times, the post holder will:

-- Be flexible and adaptable in meeting a wide variety of competing demands varying from giving advice and assistance, to operating and maintaining potentially dangerous machinery and equipment; - Cope effectively with a heavy workshop load and high levels of demand and expectation; - Accommodate a broad range of projects and support users with varying levels of technical experience.
+- Be flexible and adaptable in meeting a wide variety of competing demands varying from giving advice and assistance, to operating and maintaining potentially dangerous machinery and equipment; - Cope effectively with a heavy workshop load and high levels of student demand and expectation; - Accommodate a broad range of student projects and support students with varying levels of technical experience.